 About Dodecanese islands

-The group of Dodecanese islands are a Greek islands group geographically located on the south eastern side of the Aegean Sea, close to the borders with Turkey.
+The group of Dodecanese islands is a Greek islands group geographically located on the southeastern side of the Aegean Sea, close to the borders with Turkey.
 The name Dodecanese means "the twelve islands" in Greek, as this is the number of the largest islands of the complex.
-Apart of these twelve islands, there are few smaller islands and many uninhabited islets.
+Apart from these twelve islands, there are a few smaller islands and many uninhabited islets.

 In the 15th century, the Dodecanese were conquered by the Ottomans, who also left their mark on the local architecture.
 After a short Italian rule from 1912 to 1947, the Dodecanese islands were finally annexed to the Greek State after the 1947 Peace Treaty with Italy.